pivotal/docs-tap/scst-store/logs.md

 ##### Logging query and path parameter values

-Those endpoints that use query or path parameters are logged on the `Request parameters` log line as key-value pairs.
+Those endpoints that use query or path parameters are logged on the `Request parameters` logline as key-value pairs.
 Afterward, they are appended to all other log lines of the same request as key-value pairs.